Lost-Outpost/Telsera/CONFIGURATION.md

 <kbd>Numpad6</kbd> - While in the navigation menu when a scene has started, this will move your selector to the right.

-<kbd>Down Arrow</kbd> - While in the navigation menu when a scene has started, this will move your selector downward.
+<kbd>Numpad5</kbd> - While in the navigation menu when a scene has started, this will move your selector downward.

 <kbd>Numpad7</kbd> - Accepts a selection choice, or "Yes" to a navigation pane (ie. Yes to move to the next animation set).